Peace and quiet in The Mindfulnest

 For the entire month of May, you can nestle down and relax in your own way in a cabin that is specifically designed for this purpose—The Mindfulnest.
 Here, you can catch your breath, listen to the meditation and mindfulness exercises offered, sit in silence or use your own meditation app.
 The Mindfulnest is located at the Inner City Library.
-You can drop by to see if The Mindfulnest is free or reserve a spot.
+You can drop by to see if The Mindfulnest is free.

 Relaxing at your place of study

 Liesbeth Mouha, Student Wellbeing project leader and coordinator of the Wellbeing Movement (WBM) at UM, was immediately enthusiastic about The Mindfulnest: “Now that almost everything takes place online, we are convinced that it is important to give students a physical, on-campus opportunity to take some space and relax at their place of study.
 Taking a break, doing a short meditation or just relaxing is really important for being able to get through the day in a healthy way.
 That is what we want to promote at UM, hence this pilot with The Mindfulnest.
 The cabin is available for students and staff upon reservation.
 If the evaluation shows that the pilot project has been well received, The Mindfulnest will hopefully be given a permanent place in the University Library.”